 is a finance and accountant specialist and an investment manager.
 Being part of this foundation is a new step in his career, creating opportunities for children in developing countries and working for a non profit organisation.

 Together with Sarah Wanjira, I am the founder of MoMo.
-Never in my life I have felt so much in place as in this role, being at the center of this organisation.
+Never in my life I have felt so much in place as in this role, being at the center of the organisation.
 I started as a documentary filmmaker and have always been involved in community projects, trying to make a positive impact.
-I am passionate to make this organisation grow and be successful in reaching all its aims and goals.
+I am passionate to make MoMo Education grow and be successful in reaching all its aims and goals.

 is a youth in Kenya having taken a degree course in Mathematics, Statistics and Information Technology and growing up from a humble background, with difficulty getting his education; dedicated to a noble purpose.